mludowise/Sketch-Plugin-Manager/README.md

 If you're fluent in multiple languages, you can help Sketch Plugin Manager by translating it into additional languages.

-Specifically, I would like to translate into the following languages but help with additional languages is always welcome.
+Specifically, I would like to translate into the following languages, but help with additional languages is always welcome.
  * Chinese (Simplified)
  * German
  * French